 - Encourage Students to Try New Things.

 It’s best to be aware of these aversions to particular foods before your student arrives and to stock some foods that will be more familiar to them.
 However, it’s essential that your student try new food too, especially during the honeymoon period!

 - Help Students Feel More at Home.

-We recommend preparing a meal with ingredients from the student’s home country – or an occasional trip to a restaurant serving more familiar cuisine – to help relieve the students of their homesickness.
+We recommend preparing a meal with ingredients from the student’s home country – or an occasional trip to a restaurant serving their native cuisine – to help relieve the students of their homesickness.
 Host families should be sensitive to this adjustment period, but they should encourage their host student to keep an open mind as well.
-Sharing in the experience of shopping for and cooking a dish unique to the student’s home country is a great opportunity for cultural exchange.
+Sharing in the experience of shopping for and cooking a dish unique to the student’s home country is an excellent opportunity for cultural exchange.

 - Research Foods Native to Your Student’s Region.